Resume/Curriculum Vitae (CV)

 to support your graduate school application.
 At least one of your recommenders should be faculty in your academic discipline.
 Follow all application instructions carefully.

 Most programs will give you the option to waive your right to view the letter of recommendation in the application portal.
 We advise students to waive this right to access the letter for several reasons: it shows your confidence in your choice of recommender, it adds credibility to an honest recommendation (a candid recommendation is what the committee will be wanting versus generic praise), and it indicates to reviewers that you have nothing to conceal.

 Many professional schools require an interview as part of the application process, so it is important to determine the appropriate academic emphasis and be prepared to clearly articulate how you match the program goals.

 Artistic disciplines may require an audition.

 Some programs require scores from an entrance exam, others do not.
 Below is a list of the most common exams with the fields that typically require each test:

-Compile writing samples in a portfolio that demonstrates your research capabilities.
+- Compile writing samples that demonstrates your research capabilities into a portfolio.

 - Become involved with undergraduate research opportunities, conference presentations and professional publications.

 - Eight tips for getting into graduate school